chainstack/docs/docs/operations/corda/tools.md

 \____/     /_/   \__,_/\__,_/
 --- Corda Open Source 4.1 (c11f6c1) ---

-Standalone Shell connected to corda-1234.rg-123-456.p2pify.com:12345
+Standalone Shell connected to nd-123-456-789.p2pify.com:10201
 ```

-Once connected, run `flow list` to see the CorDapps on the node.
+Once connected, run `help` to see the list of available commands.

 ### Using a client with the CordaRPCClient class